 An account with Google for Nonprofits gives your organization access to:

-- YouTube Nonprofit Program: This program allows nonprofits to utilize YouTube’s many unique features and spread word of their organization through visual storytelling.
+- YouTube Nonprofit Program: This program allows nonprofits to utilize YouTube’s many unique features and spread the word of their organization through visual storytelling.
 Videos are worth incorporating into your digital marketing strategy as humans process visual content 60,000 times faster than written content.
 With a Google for Nonprofits account, you can experience the benefits of video content and so much more.

 - Google Earth and Maps: This service helps to share compelling data visualizations which highlight your organization’s impact.
 Additionally, the use of Google Maps helps community members locate your nonprofit’s programs and resources nearest to them.

 - Google Workspace: This program offers complimentary access to Google’s most useful apps, such as Docs, Gmail, Calendar, Drive, and Google Meet.
 These programs allow you to stay organized and efficient, keeping operations running as smoothly as possible.

 Your organization can access these benefits and more by registering with Google for Nonprofits.
 Here is how to do so:

 - Visit the Google for Nonprofits registration website.